javaee/jms-spec/pages/JMS20ProposedFinalDraft.md

 * Applications are now permitted to create multiple consumers on the same durable or non-durable topic subscription.
 In previous versions of JMS only a single consumer was permitted.

 Several changes have been made to the JMS API to make it simpler and easier to use:
-* <tt>Connection</tt>, <tt>Session</tt> and other objects with a <tt>close</tt> method now implement the <tt>java.jang.AutoCloseable</tt> interface to allow them to be used in a Java SE 7 try-with-resources statement.
+* `Connection`, `Session` and other objects with a `close` method now implement the `java.jang.AutoCloseable` interface to allow them to be used in a Java SE 7 try-with-resources statement.
 * A new "simplified API" has been added which offers a simpler alternative to the standard API, especially in Java EE applications.
 * New methods have been added to create a session without the need to supply redundant arguments.
 * Although setting client ID remains mandatory when creating an unshared durable subscription, it is optional when creating a shared durable subscription.
-* A new method <tt>getBody</tt> has been added to allow an application to extract the body directly from a Message without the need to cast it first to an appropriate subtype.
+* A new method `getBody` has been added to allow an application to extract the body directly from a Message without the need to cast it first to an appropriate subtype.

 A new chapter has been added which describes some additional restrictions and behaviour which apply when using the JMS API in the Java EE web or EJB container.
 This information was previously only available in the EJB and Java EE platform specifications.

 A new chapter has been added which defines a number of standard configuration properties for JMS message-driven beans.

-New methods have been added to <tt>Session</tt> which return a <tt>MessageConsumer</tt> on a durable topic subscription.
-Applications could previously only obtain a domain-specific <tt>TopicSubscriber</tt>, even though its use was discouraged.
+New methods have been added to `Session` which return a `MessageConsumer` on a durable topic subscription.
+Applications could previously only obtain a domain-specific `TopicSubscriber`, even though its use was discouraged.

 The specification has been clarified in various places.